foundry-rs/book/src/faq.md

 All solc versions are installed under `~/.svm/`.
 If you encounter solc related errors, such as `SolcError: ...` please to nuke `~/.svm/` and try again, this will trigger a fresh install and usually resolves the issue.

-If you're on apple silion, please ensure the [`z3` thereom prover](https://github.com/Z3Prover/z3 ) is installed: `brew install z3`
+If you're on apple silicon, please ensure the [`z3` thereom prover](https://github.com/Z3Prover/z3 ) is installed: `brew install z3`

 > **Note**: native apple silicon builds are only available from `0.8.5` upwards.
 If you need older versions, you must enable apple silicon rosetta to run them.